Sun Cups, Golden-eggs

 - 8 stamen (male flower parts), with cobweb-like, sticky pollen

-- Pistil (female flower part) with prominent ball-shaped stigma (pollen-receiving structure) slightly extending the stamens
+- Pistil (female flower part) with prominent ball-shaped stigma (pollen-receiving structure) slightly extending beyond the stamens

 - Typical flower stem is absent